Pyare Mohan

-Pyare Mohan is a Bollywood action comedy film released in 2006.
-The film stars Fardeen Khan, Vivek Oberoi, Esha Deol, Amrita Rao and Boman Irani.
+Pyare Mohan is a 2006 Indian Hindi-language crime comedy film directed by Indra Kumar.
+The film stars Fardeen Khan, Vivek Oberoi, Esha, Amrita Rao and Boman Irani.
 The film is loosely based on the 1989 American film See No Evil, Hear No Evil.

 Synopsis

 The movie starts with the death of a dreaded don Tony.

-Then the movie focuses on Pyare, who is blind and Mohan who is deaf after they meet a severe accident (they were stuntmen).
-Both are friends and seem to be happy with their disability but they crave the love of a girl who will love them for who they are.
-They eventually come across two sisters Preeti and Priya.
+Then the movie focuses on Pyare, who is blind, and Mohan, who is deaf, after they meet a severe accident (they were stuntmen).
+Both are friends and seem to be happy with their disability, but they crave the love of a girl who will love them for who they are.
+They eventually come across two sisters, Preeti and Priya.
 The men fall in love with them and begin to dream of a life with them.
-Unfortunately, the girls have the opposite feeling and see them only as friends and when they ask for the reason why they don't love them, they learn it is because of their disabilities.
-And so, burdened by their disabilities the girls leave for Bangkok as they have a show there.
+Unfortunately, the girls have the opposite feeling and see them only as friends, and when they ask for the reason why they don't love them, they learn it is because of their disabilities.
+And so, burdened by their disabilities, the girls leave for Bangkok as they have a show there.